minetest-mods/irc/API.md

 	When an user sends a private message to the bot with the command name, the command's function is called.
 	Here's the format of a command definition (<cmdDef>): cmdDef = {
 			params = "<param1> ...",      -- A description of the command's parameters
-		description = "My command",   -- A description of what the command does. (one-liner) func = function(user, param)
+			description = "My command",   -- A description of what the command does. (one-liner) func = function(user, args)
 				-- This function gets called when the command is invoked.
 				-- <user> is a user table for the user that ran the command.
 				--   (See the LuaIRC documentation for details.)
-			--   It contains fields such as 'nick' and 'ident' -- <param> is a string of parameters to the command (may be "") end,
+				--   It contains fields such as 'nick' and 'ident' -- <args> is a string of arguments to the command (may be "") -- This function should return boolean success and a message. end,
 		};
 	Example:
 		irc:register_bot_command("hello", {
 			params = "",
 			description = "Greet user",
 			func = function(user, param)
-			irc:say(user.nick, "Hello!")
+				return true, "Hello!"
 			end,
 		});

 irc.joined_players[name]
 	This table holds the players who are currently on the channel (may be less